Why It's Hard to Measure SaaS Performance

 End-user experience broken down by step in milestones, even for single-page apps

-Trends in performance like periodic slowdowns or activation time of accounts today vs. a month ago.
+Trends in performance like periodic slowdowns, DNS resolution time or activation time of accounts today vs. a month ago.

 Your office, your on-site network or your external internet connection for accurate representation of performance.

 AppNeta's tool helps provide SaaS clients with visibility into application performance at all branches.

 Congestion is the number one problem in most office networks.
 Streaming audio and video compete for resources with business-critical apps that are sharing the same lines to the internet.
 With the invasion of SaaS apps to every department, recreational apps and services are now directly competing for your users' productivity.

 Traffic for the Boston office broken down by applications in use

 With over 1,600 built in and the ability to customize, you'll know which apps are sending or receiving the most data.